Skip to content

 • Cannot begin with a period, and cannot contain two consecutive periods

-We recommend that you assign IDs that contain a minimum of two periods, for example, com.sap.mobile.app1.
-If you are building an Android application, its ID must follow the Google-defined rules, or the Android build fails:
+If you are building an Android application, its ID must follow the rules defined below; otherwise, the Android build process fails:

 • The ID must have at least two segments (one or more periods).